ScreamingDev/magento-devMode/doc/60-additional.md

 ### Change admin password

 - Run `shell/adminPassword.php`
-- You can promt the username of the admin
+- You can prompt the username of the admin
 - and a new password

 Note: The admin have to exist.